Buddleia Miss Molly Description

 Miss Molly Buddleia is a supermodel when it comes to Butterfly Bushes.
-This fast growing flowering shrub is sure to entice the butterflies and hummingbirds while transforming your late summer garden with stylish luster.
+Thrives in poor soil.
+Fast growing drought tolerant flowering shrub is sure to entice butterflies and hummingbirds while transforming your late summer garden with stylish luster.

 Huge 10-12 inch fragrant panicles have excellent flower cover and start to bloom in midsummer lasting well into fall.
 Growing 4-5 feet tall and wide it is well suited as a specimen plant, in the back of the border, along a foundation or hedge plant.